gentrace/gentrace-node/README.md

 Results will be available in the experiment section corresponding to that particular pipeline.

+> [!WARNING]
+> This testing example assumes you have already set up OpenTelemetry as described in the [OpenTelemetry Integration](#opentelemetry-integration) section, since we're using an instrumented function call that uses the OTEL SDK.

 ### Testing with Datasets (`testDataset`)

 You can run your instrumented functions against datasets defined in Gentrace.
 This is useful for regression testing and evaluating performance across many examples.